inowas/morpheus/concepts/2024-04-19 - How to manage layer properties.md

 # Solution — The core elements we came up with, presented in a form that’s easy for people to immediately understand

-These layer specific properties can be represented by an object with the following structure:
+These layer specific properties are represented in the backend by an object with the following structure (shows as typescript!), internally the values are stored in python dataclasses.

 ```typescript
 interface IPropertyType {